Brains, brawn, or both?

 That said, the design wasn’t a complete win for players.
 Less experienced groups might have a harder time following the clue trail between puzzles, making the set pieces from alternate paths more of a red herring risk for them.
 Also, the game offered no information with which to weigh our adventure choices.
 The room was advertised as having three specific endings.
 However, the in-game choices bore little connection to those destinies, making the overall outcome feel random.
 Lastly, some puzzles repeat among paths, which is somewhat of a deterrent to playing again.

-Generally speaking, though, we were surprised at how well this design walked the line between giving us a substantial experience without frustrating us too much at the roads not taken.
+Generally speaking, though, we were surprised at how well this design walked the line between giving us a substantial experience and frustrating us too much at the roads not taken.
 For me, the room was definitely worth playing once, but that was probably enough.
 Great Escape of Central Texas has enough quality games to justify a short trip from Austin to Killeen.
 Include The Mobfather on that list.

 Who is this for?